This article shows how to use Ethernet data logger TCW220 with a rain detector.

 To get accurate measurements from the rain detectors, they have to be mounted in a spot where there is free access to rain.

-A mandatory requirement when assembling the rain detectors is all components to be dry because any moisture in them creates condensation which may damage the rain detector.
+A mandatory requirement when assembling the rain detectors is for all components to be dry because any moisture in them creates condensation which may damage the rain detector.

 2. Principle of operation of rain detector CON-REGME